About the club

 SW20 9ES

-£150 to cover all training sessions and matches, plus a t-shirt (due by 31 October).
+£145 if paid by 31 October (covers all training sessions and matches plus a t-shirt).
 Includes social membership for a parent of £25 (therefore children of members and siblings get a £25 discount).

 We use ‘Spond’ to manage memberships, register here for adult hockey and here for junior hockey and then follow the payment instructions.